Markhorcapital/hm-deploy/README.md

    - Go to the tab PMM Simple and create a new configuration.
 Soon will be released a video explaining how the strategy works.

 5. **Deploy the configuration**
-   - Go to the Deploy tab, select a name for your bot, the image hummingbot/hummingbot:latest and the configuration you just created.
+   - Go to the Deploy tab, select a name for your bot and the configuration you just created.
+   - The system will automatically use the configured Docker image (either `hummingbot-custom:local` if you built a custom image, or the default `hummingbot/hummingbot:latest`).
    - Press the button to create a new instance.

 6. **Check the status of the bot**